Free Caption Phones for Seniors with Hearing Loss

 Studies have shown that socially isolated seniors tend to have a greater risk of death and die earlier.
 They also have a poorer quality of life while they’re alive.

-So, a phone that can help older adults with hearing loss stay connected with family and friends can help improve mental and physical health.
+A phone that can help older adults with hearing loss stay connected to family and friends can help improve both mental and physical health.

 How Seniors Can Apply For a Free Caption Phone